Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
+Default: 15 --ignore IGNORE       Skip cluster nodes.
+Any item matching this Python regex will be ignored.
+Can be specified multiple times.
+Example: `(?i)linuxfabrik` for a case-
+                        insensitive match.
+The regex is anchored at the start of the string (Python `re.match`) and is matched against `name`, `management_ip`, so prefix with `.*` to match anywhere.
-Default: 15 --insecure            This option explicitly allows insecure SSL connections.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
   --no-insecure         Verify the TLS certificate against the system trust